Prunoideae/MitoFlex/README.md

 # 4. Specifying parameters in configuration file

-MitoFlex created a very flexible argument catching and processing mechanism, which is aimed to make it easier for further developing.
+MitoFlex uses a very flexible argument catching and processing mechanism, which is aimed to make it easier for further developing.
 [An example configuration file](example.config.py) is created under the main directory.

 ## 4.1 Configuration file structure